-These appear either to have anchored discontinuous interspinous ligaments, as found in all birds (see Wedel et al., 2000b, figure 20), or to have been embedded in a continuous supraspinous ligament, as found in the ostrich (Dzemski and Christian, 2007, pp. 701-702).
+the lever arm with which the epaxial tension members worked.
+Among these sauropods with low neural spines, some have rugose neurapophyses with spurs directed anteriorly and posteriorly from the tip of the spine (Fig. 8).
+These appear either to have anchored discontinuous interspinous ligaments, as found in all birds (see Wedel, Cifelli & Sanders, 2000b, figure 20), or to have been embedded in a continuous supraspinous ligament, as found in the ostrich (Dzemski & Christian, 2007, pp. 701-702).